 5. Struggle for Freedom.

 If you have teens, you’ve probably heard something like, “I just want some freedom.”
 While teens say they want total freedom and independence, they still want to and need to, rely on us for certain things.
 As parents, we need to allow them to experience more freedom as they get older, but only as they learn a very important point: freedom comes with responsibility.

 Sound off: Why do you think teenagers rebel?

 Huddle Up Question

-Huddle up with your kids and ask, “What was the biggest moment of your life so far?”
+Huddle up with your kids and ask, “What is the biggest change you’ve faced in your life so far?”